AmyWilhoite/regex/README.md

-# regex
+# regex tutorial

 This is a regular tutorial that explains how a specific regular expression, or regex, functions by breaking down each part of the expression and describing what it does

 ## Summary

-Briefly summarize the regex you will be describing and what you will explain.
-Include a code snippet of the regex.
-Replace this text with your summary.
+Because regex is such a powerful useful tool, it's useful to understand some of the different ways taht regex can be used to manage large sets of data.

 ## Table of Contents